 What Are A Company’s Responsibilities Under Employment Discrimination Laws?

 Employers are obligated to take all reasonable steps to prevent harassment, discrimination, and retaliation from occurring.
 They are responsible to establish policies and to enforce those policies.
-When they receive complaints, they are responsible for investigating those complaints, determining whether any illegal actions took place, and taking appropriate remedial actions to reverse any discriminatory actions taken against its employees.
+When they receive complaints, employers are responsible for investigating those complaints, determining whether any illegal actions took place, and taking appropriate remedial actions to reverse any discriminatory actions taken against its employees.
 In order to trigger an investigation, the employee has to complain, and should do so in writing or by email from their personal email address.
 Many employees are afraid to complain because they fear retaliation, but ironically, it is the existence of the written complaint that protects the from retaliation.

 Who Is Protected From Employment Discrimination?

 All employees of employers with five or more employees are protected from employment discrimination.
-That means if you are fired because you are pregnant or because you have a disability that prevents you, either permanently or temporarily, from working as hard as you used to, or if you are a member of any other protected class, the Fair Employment and Housing Act protection applies to you and to any adverse action your employer takes against you.
+That means if you are fired because you are pregnant or because you have a disability that prevents you, either permanently or temporarily, from working as hard as you used to, or if you are a member of any other protected class, the Fair Employment and Housing Act protection applies to you, and will protect you from any adverse action your employer takes against you.

 What Are Some Things A Prospective Employer Cannot Ask When Hiring?

 Typically, employers cannot ask your age, whether or not you suffer from any disabilities, or whether you are pregnant or thinking about becoming pregnant.
-New laws also exist that prevent employers from asking about your old wages, due gender discrimination and the desire to equally pay men and women.
+New laws now exist that prevent employers from asking about your previous wages, due gender discrimination and the desire to equally pay men and women.